Justin Bieber: 2012–2014: Believe, Journals, and other appearances

 On October 3, 2013, Bieber announced that he would release a new song every Monday for 10 weeks as a lead-up to the film Justin Bieber's Believe, which entered production in May 2012 and was released on December 25, 2013.
 The film is a follow-up to Bieber's first theatrical film Justin Bieber: Never Say Never, with Jon M. Chu returning as director.
 The first song of Music Mondays, "Heartbreaker", was released on October 7.
 The second song, "All That Matters", was released on October 14, followed by "Hold Tight" on October 21, "Recovery" on October 28, "Bad Day" on November 4, and "All Bad" on November 11.
-The seventh song, "PYD" featuring R. Kelly, was released on November 18; it was followed by "Roller Coaster" on November 25, and "Change Me" on December 2.
-The final song, "Confident" featuring Chance the Rapper, was released on December 9, 2013.
-That same day, it was announced that all 10 tracks will be featured on an upcoming collection called Journals.
-It reportedly featured five additional unreleased songs, a music video for "All That Matters", and a trailer for Believe.
-Journals was only available for purchase via iTunes for a limited time only: from December 23, 2013, to January 9, 2014.
-The titles of the five new additional songs are: "One Life", "Backpack" featuring Lil Wayne, "What's Hatnin' " featuring Future, "Swap It Out", and "Memphis" featuring Big Sean and Diplo.
-Bieber released a song titled "Home to Mama" featuring Australian singer Cody Simpson in November 2014.
+The seventh song, "PYD" (featuring R. Kelly), was released on November 18; it was followed by "Roller Coaster" on November 25, and "Change Me" on December 2.
+The final song, "Confident" (featuring Chance the Rapper), was released on December 9, 2013.
+That same day, it was announced that all 10 tracks would be featured on the compilation album Journals, which would also feature five additional unreleased songs, a music video for "All That Matters", and a trailer for Believe.
+Journals was only available for purchase via iTunes for a limited time: from December 23, 2013, to January 9, 2014.
+The titles of the five new additional songs are: "One Life", "Backpack" (featuring Lil Wayne), "What's Hatnin'" (featuring Future), "Swap It Out", and "Memphis" (featuring Big Sean and Diplo).
+Bieber released a song titled "Home to Mama" (featuring Cody Simpson) in November 2014.
 The same month, Bieber topped Forbes magazine's Forbes 30 Under 30 annual ranking, which lists the highest-earning celebrities under 30 for that year.

 Because of the disbanding of Universal Music's division, The Island Def Jam Music Group, in April 2014, Bieber and a number of artists were subsequently transferred to another Universal Music-related division, Def Jam Recordings, causing Bieber to no longer be signed to Island Records.